aleshaleksey/fansys23/08-spell-list.md

 - All entities that first enter the area or first start their turn in it, must make a Cha save or become catatonic.
 The entity may retry the save at the end of each turn.
 Those that succeed are immune to the "catatonic" condition until the end of the spell.
 - When an entity first enters the area on its turn, or starts its turn in the area, it makes a Con save or takes 10d8 fire damage.
 On a successful save it takes half damage.

-**Upcast**: For every extra MP dice, increase the radius by 10ft and height by 5ft or increase the damage by 2d8.
+**Upcast**: For every extra MP die above 10, increase the radius by 10ft and height by 5ft or increase the damage by 2d8.

 **Special**: The realm of flame is a legendary magic.
 It is the embodiment of flaming destruction.
 - All entities aligned or immune to "fire" are immune to the "catatonic" effect caused by the spell.